 Scenario: You are the safety manager for a fairly large general contractor.
 You are doing a site audit of a project and you identify an open excavation greater than 6’ deep.
 The site you are auditing has a perimeter fence for security with a guard at the gate.
 At the time of the audit crews are working within close proximity of the excavation.
 You start wondering about what OSHA says about fall protection around trenches.

-Question: Is fall protection required for the employees working adjacent to an excavation when the fall exposure is six feet or greater?
+Question: What does OSHA say about fall protection around trenches?
+Is fall protection required for the employees working adjacent to an excavation when the fall exposure is six feet or greater?

-Answer: According to a federal OSHA Letter of Interpretation, fall protection would not be required as long as the excavation was visible.
+Answer: According to a federal OSHA Letter of Interpretation, fall protection around trenches would not be required as long as the excavation was visible.

 “29 CFR 1926.501(b)(7) provides:

 - (i) Each employee at the edge of an excavation 6 feet (1.8m) or more in depth shall be protected from falling by guardrail systems, fences, or barricades when the excavations are not readily seen because of plant growth or other visual barrier;

 - (ii) Each employee at the edge of a well, pit, shaft, and similar excavation 6 feet (1.8m) or more in depth shall be protected from falling by guardrail systems, fences, barricades, or covers.